MericD/Bitcoin-Transaction-Parser/README.md

 # Py-BitcoinTransactionFilter
 Bitcoin transaction filter is a Python3 script that filters all Bitcoin transactions which contains an OP_RETURN field.
+The found transactions are stored in a SQLite3 database with additional transaction information.
+Finally, the transactions can be graphically displayed.

 ## Motivation
-This script was developed to analyze the content of op_return fields of bitcoin transactions on different contents.
+This script was developed to analyze the content of the OP_RETURN fields in the output script of Bitcoin transactions.

-## More Information
+## Requirements

+Bitcoin Blockchain Data

+The Bitcoin blockchain data is loaded from binary .dat files.
+These were downloaded via the Bitcoin Core Wallet.

 After the corresponding transactions have been filtered, the found transactions are saved in a SQLite3 Database with their corresponding information.
 Finally, the transactions can be graphically displayed with the seaborn library.